Jigoku/Acer-GN246HL-linux/README.md

 Head to "about:config" in your browser.
 Search for "layout.frame_rate".

 Force this setting to whatever your chosen refresh rate is.
 In my case, as i wanted to use the lightboost feature with 120hz, i set this value to 120.

-This should give you the crystal clear sharpness that is present on Windows when scrolling documents.
+After restarting firefox, this should give you the crystal clear sharpness that is present on Windows when scrolling documents.
 This setting over ride should also make the ghosting/blur tests available at https://www.testufo.com/ work just as perfectly as in Windows.
 Despite vsync not being supported, you may get a slight stutter once in a while, but over all this should look sharp without any ghosting or blurring.

 ## KDE5